DougSalt/GLAMURS/ontologies/top-down ontologies/README.md

 This directory contains ontologies created from the description of work and the ontologies created from text mining the GLAMURS documentation corpus.
 It contains two common ontologies:

-+ top-down-common.owl - this is a common framework on which most of the top-down ontologies have been built.
++ metadata.owl - this is a common framework on which most of the top-down ontologies have been built.
 The only top-down ontology that does not directly import this ontology is the original description of work ontology.
 + top-down.owl - this is the top-down ontology with all component ontologies from this directory integrated together.
 This is the ontology to which all bottom-up ontologies will link.
-+ basic.owl - this is the top-down ontology with all component ontologies from this directory integrated together.
++ integration.owl - this is the top-down ontology with all component ontologies from this directory integrated together.
 This is the ontology to which all bottom-up ontologies will link.

 The remaining parts are additional directories each containing an ontology as described below: